MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/getsearchablemailboxes-operation.md

 The **GetSearchableMailboxes** operation gets a scoped set of searchable mailboxes for discovery searches.
 The scope of searchable mailboxes returned in the response is determined by the search filter and whether distribution group membership is expanded.

+> [!NOTE]
-This operation is intended to be used with the search filter and to retrieve only the first few thousands and it's not intended for exhaustive retrieval.
+> This operation is intended to be used with the search filter and to retrieve only the first few thousands; it's not intended for exhaustive retrieval.

 This operation was introduced in Exchange Server 2013.